flyerhzm/huangzhimin.com/_posts/2012-08-22-jruby-memcached-0-5-0-released.markdown

    jruby-head environment.
 2. update spymemcached to 2.8.3, which set shouldOptimize to false by default, there are some bugs with true shouldOptimize so far.
-3. add Memcached::ATimeoutOccurred error to handle timeout case.
+3. fix increment/decrement issue, in < 0.5.0, incr/decr with unmarshal
+   encode while get with marshal decode.
 4. accept exception_retry_limit option.
-5. fix increment/decrement issue, < 0.5.0, incr/decr with unmarshal
-   encode while get with marshal decode.
+5. add Memcached::ATimeoutOccurred error to handle timeout case, otherwise you will probably see following error.

+{% highlight ruby %}
+ActionView::TemplateError: undefined method `clean_message' for #<Java::NetSpyMemcached::OperationTimeoutException:0x26e02e71>
+{% endhighlight %}

 check out the full code changes [here][1].